-Course descriptions, including prerequisites, can be found on pages 51-72.
+Course descriptions, including prerequisites, can be found on pages 42-58.
 Unless otherwise noted, all courses are online.

 Some degree programs require that courses be taken in order.
-Please verify your plan with your adviser and the chair of the degree program housing the courses you are interested in taking.
-Practicioner Inquiry is offered several times each year in different formats within different degrees.
+Please verify your plan with your advisor and the chair of the degree program housing the courses you are interested in taking.
+Practitioner Inquiry is offered several times each year in different formats within different degrees.

 Locations of residencies and field courses are subject to change.
+Actual courses offered may vary from year to year.